After month of work, here is my galileo clock, with instructions and set up video !

 - Building and make it works is a challenge, so don’t demotivate if it doesn’t work at first, I have make a special video for set up the clock

-Of course, If it doesn’t runs as you want, I will help you and reimburse you if you want.
+Of course, If it doesn’t runs as you want, I will help you.

 After your payment, click on “return to MocShop” and wait for the redirection, you will be redirected directly on the PDF file.